 First, we have fewer universities and students, but Waterloo is home to Canada’s top technology school, the University of Waterloo (UWaterloo), which is ranked top-40 globally for engineering and technology and top-25 for computer science.
 Second, Canada has some very business-friendly immigration programs that are helping American companies retain global talent in the face of H-1B uncertainty.
-Finally, our growing collection of global tech giants, like Google, Shopify and OpenText, and high-growth unicorns like Faire and ApplyBoard, means Waterloo has exceptional density in a small area.
+Third, our growing collection of global tech giants, like Google, Shopify and OpenText, and high-growth unicorns like Faire and ApplyBoard, means Waterloo has exceptional density in a small area.
 Finally, we have an incredible experienced tech workforce.
 In fact, we were just named the #1 small tech talent market in North America.

 Round Two: Engineering and Computer Science University Program Sizes

 Again, it’s hard to keep up with Waterloo.
 UWaterloo is a beacon for world-class engineering and technology talent, but so is the University of Texas at Austin.
-They’re both in the top 50 globally for engineering and technology schools, after all.
+They’re both in the top-40 globally for engineering and technology schools, after all.
 The big difference is scale – UWaterloo simply has far more students in computer science and engineering.
 In fact, it's the biggest university in the global top-25 for computer science.

 That doesn’t mean the talent is watered down, though.
 UWaterloo’s grads are among the world’s most work-ready, they’re known for putting a premium on entrepreneurship, and 85.5% of all new UWaterloo software engineering students enter with a 95%+ average.